 Blackboard is an e-Education platform designed to enable educational innovations everywhere by connecting people and technology.
-This educational tool will be used in this course throughout the semester.
+This educational tool will be used in this course throughout the semester as a reporting tool and communication too.
+Students should be aware that the "total" points noted on this education platform does not reflect the actual grade of the student because it does not take in to consideration the percentages of each grade.
+Please calculate your grade according to the criteria in this syllabus.